Amex Gold vs Chase Sapphire Preferred: Which Is Better?

 Ultimately it will come down to your personal spending habits, but the Amex Gold is arguably the better option.

-There are plenty of pros and cons for both of these cards depending on your specific spending patterns and redemptions goals.
+There are plenty of pros and cons for both of these credit card offers depending on your specific spending patterns and redemptions goals.
 While the Sapphire family of cards will include some of the most valuable rewards on the market, the 4x bonus categories for the Amex Gold beats just about anything else Chase has to offer.
 However, these cards can be very valuable when used correctly, and it may be worth having both in your wallet.

 Related blog posts